back to all entries

 Fibroid Awareness Week is a powerful reminder that we’re not alone.
 We should pave the way to deconstruct the stigma around uterine fibroids, raise our voices, and find the support we need to manage fibroids effectively.

-For more information and resources, visit our resource center, where you can find info on the latest news, blogs, newsletters and fibroid symptom checkers.
+For more information and resources, visit our resource center, where you can find info on the latest news, blogs, and fibroid symptom checkers.

 We invite you to share your personal journey with fibroids to provide motivation and hope for others.
-Visit Share Your Story.

 Other Posts